sahun0412/GitTutorial/README.md

     git push origin main

   # Init Command
-   1. mkdir: make new dir in loacl machine .
+   1. mkdir: make new dir in local machine .
    2. init : used to create a new git repo . git init
    3. Add  : adds all new files or instead of . you can use file name .